Plumbing Materials Could Affect Your Need for Water Removal in Your Jacksonville Home in The Future

 Lead plumbing predates copper and comes with an extensive list of potential issues and problems.
 Lead readily reacts to minerals, and could be prone to rust in the right conditions.
 More often, when lead piping fails it has a lot to do with the loss of structural stability and strength.
 There are evident health effects with lead plumbing, which has caused it to be banned for most new construction.

-Older plumbing can often attribute to the need for water removal services from our SERVPRO team.
+Older plumbing can often be attributed to the need for water removal services from our SERVPRO team.
 As your pipes age and wear down, they are far more prone to breaks, ruptures, and separations.
 From the time that an incident like this happens to when you can get the supply of water shut off, a high volume of water can affect and damage your home.